MasterJ767/Gaming-Technologies-and-Simulations-Coursework/HOWTOPLAY.md

 Enemies have a vision radius within which they can see the player.
 Once the player enters this radius, they will move towards the player.
 If they are within stopping distance of the player they turn to face the player and start shooting, with the aim of killing the player.

 Enemies have two hitboxes, one for their head and one for the rest of their body.
-If an attack of any kind from the player hits the enemies head it deals an additional 50% damage and a small 'boom' particle effect is emitted.
+If an attack of any kind from the player hits the enemy's head it deals an additional 50% damage and a small 'boom' particle effect is emitted.

 ### Controls